appscode/blog/content/post/kubedb-v2023.12.11/index.md

 ## Crossplane

-KubeDB is now a Crossplane distribution for Hyper Clouds.
+KubeDB is now a [Crossplane](https://www.crossplane.io/) distribution for Hyper Clouds.
+Crossplane connects your Kubernetes cluster to external, non-Kubernetes resources, and allows platform teams to build custom Kubernetes APIs to consume those resources.
 We have introduced providers for AWS, Azure and GCP.

-You need [crossplane](https://docs.crossplane.io/v1.13/) already installed in your cluster.
+You need [crossplane](https://docs.crossplane.io/v1.14/) already installed in your cluster.
 This will allow KubeDB users to provision and manage Cloud provider managed databases in a Kubernetes native way.

 ## Provider-AWS
 ### Installation